 It has recently been estimated that 87.5% of flowering plants are pollinated by animals (Ollerton et al, 2011).
-This covers both crop and wild plants, and points to the crucial importance of bees - as one of the chief global pollinators - to the maintenance of food production and wild plant ecosystems.
+This points to the crucial importance of bees - as one of the chief global pollinators - to the maintenance of food production and wild plant ecosystems.
 Animal pollination results in increased fruit or seed in 75% of the world's leading food crops (Klein et al, 2007), and the most recent estimate of the global economic benefit of pollination amounts to a value of €265bn in productivity due to pollination (Lautenbach et al, 2012).
 Of course, as with any ecosystem service valuation, if any vital ecosystem service is compromised, then its value tends towards infinite if it cannot be replaced.